 Step 3) Click on it to expand their contact information.

-What to do if you can’t reach your customer
+What to do if I can't reach my customer

-If your payment is 7 days late past the agreed payment terms and you can’t reach the load poster or they can’t give you a reason why they haven’t made payment, you can raise a formal payment complaint through the system.
+If your payment is 7 days late past the agreed payment terms and you can’t reach the load poster or give you a reason why they haven’t made the payment, you can raise a formal payment complaint through the system.

-Our complaints resolution exists to keep a level playing field for all members on the Exchange.
-Formal complaints are taken seriously, and this should be your last resort if you can't come to an amicable agreement with the member privately.
+Our dispute resolution exists to keep a level playing field for all members of the Exchange.
+Formal disputes are taken seriously, and this should be your last resort if you can't come to an amicable agreement with the member privately.

-Raising a complaint will terminate the business relationship and could result in the other member having their account suspended, restricted, or revoked altogether.
+Raising a dispute will terminate the business relationship and could result in the other member having their account suspended, restricted, or revoked altogether.

 Word gets around fast on the Exchange.
 If you're new and are trying to build a good reputation, our best advice is to make every attempt to work things out with the other member.